Please note that the deadline for submissions has now passed.

 Presentation and abstract guidance

-The presentation will have a 30-minute slot, with 20 minutes allocated to the presentation itself and 10 minutes for questions and the awarding of the prize.
-FPM will pre-record the presentation itself and have the presenter also available for a live Q&A (with Prof Stonier).
+The presentation will have a 25-minute slot, with 20 minutes allocated to the presentation itself and five minutes for questions and the awarding of the prize.
+FPM will give preference to speakers who are able to attend the event in-person, though applications from people intending to give the lecture remotely will also be considered.

 Within the main themes listed above, the lecture can focus on any aspect of the specialty, from clinical trials to medical affairs, ethics to patient engagement, regulatory issues to education and training.